 Programme, language and venue

-The eighth edition of the programme will take place from 22 October 2018 to 28 February 2020 and it will be structured into three phases:
+The tenth edition of the programme will take place from 21 October 2019 to 26 February 2021, covering three cycles:

 Tutor-assisted self-study period